inkyblackness/ss-specs/levelObjects/Actions.md

 The ```Delay``` is roughly counted in seconds.
 Tests showed their actual unit seems to be somewhere at 0.9 seconds.

-### Action Type 16: Change Effect
+### Action Type 16: Expose

 **Change Effect Action Details** (16 byte)

     0000  int16      Delta value
     0002  int16      Effect change flag; 0: add delta, 1: remove delta
     0004  int32      Effect type
-    0008  [8]byte    Unknown
+    0008  [8]byte    Unused

+This action exposes the hacker to some typed hazard or treatment.

 Effect types are:

     4: Radiation poisoning
     8: Bio contamination

-> The game uses this only once to remove the radiation in level R - treatment area.
+> The main game uses this only once to remove the radiation in level R - treatment area.

 ### Action Type 17: Set Object Parameter